Grass-fed FAQs

 This data is reported at a Fonterra NZ milk pool level and is reviewed annually.

 Based on Irish data presented in O’Brien et al. 2018, dairy cows in Ireland have access to pasture, on average, 255 days per year.
-In New Zealand, data from Fonterra 2017-18 dairy season Farm Dairy Records show that our Fonterra New Zealand cows spend, on average, 97% of their non-milking time outside on pasture which is more than 350 days of a year.
+In New Zealand, data from Fonterra Farm Dairy Records show that our Fonterra New Zealand cows spend, on average, 97% of their non-milking time outside on pasture which is more than 350 days of a year.
+This is calculated annually and reported as a rolling three-year average.

 The Fonterra Grass and Pasture Fed Standard define the minimum requirements for the consumption of grass, and time spent on pasture, for Fonterra dairy cows on an average, annual basis.
 The minimum requirements include: